omeresas/chimney-fire-app/README.md

 ## Overview

-This API predicts the expected number of chimney fires in various municipalities (gemeente), neighborhoods (wijk), and blocks (buurt) in Twente, leveraging spatial and temporal prediction models.
+This API predicts the expected number of chimney fires in

+- 14 gemeente (municipalities),
+- 120 wijken (neighborhoods),
+- 517 buurten (blocks)
+- 6268 500x500 meter boxes

+in Twente, leveraging spatial and temporal prediction models.
 It provides efficient and accurate predictions based on spatial and temporal data.
 It is currently hosted on **chimneyfireproject.azurewebsites.net** domain.

 ### Prediction Model